chipsalliance/firrtl-spec/spec.md

 ## Flow

 An expression's flow partially determines the legality of connecting to and from the expression.
 Every expression is classified as either *source*, *sink*, or *duplex*.
-For details on connection rules refer back to [@sec:connects].

 The flow of a reference to a declared circuit component depends on the kind of circuit component.
 A reference to an input port, an instance, a memory, and a